siddharthshetty08/Fall20-Projects/README.md

 Class
 FirstCaptureGo:
 * Board : List of lists representing the game state
+* Visited : List of lists representing the visited cells
 * human : Boolean to represent the colour of human (True if black, False if white)
 * bot : Boolean to represent the colour of bot (True if black, False if white)